 How do you assess the feasibility of your study's recruitment plan?

 Clinical trial feasibility – it’s a standard part of recruitment planning and essential for predicting enrollment success.
 Yet so often it’s easy to get wrong, putting timelines and budget at risk.
 And whether that’s because there’s too great a focus on quantitative factors – such as volume of patients or number of competing studies – it’s clear that study sponsors and sites can benefit from an enhanced approach.

-After completing the course, you will be able to:
+After completing this course, you will be able to:

-- Estimate site enrollment success with greater accuracy by assessing quantitative and qualitative characteristics
+- Estimate site enrollment success with greater accuracy by assessing quantitative and qualitative characteristics.

-- Learn the qualitative characteristics that factor into enrollment success
+- Learn the qualitative characteristics that factor into enrollment success.

-- Learn nine evaluable site qualities that impact enrollment success
+- Learn nine evaluable site qualities that impact enrollment success.

-- Learn how to prioritize feasibility as part of the recruitment planning process
+- Learn how to prioritize feasibility as part of the recruitment planning process.